jhartzel/cursor_chat_exporter/README.md

 # Cursor Chat History Export Tool

 A Python script to export Cursor chat history to markdown and HTML formats.
-This is a Python equivalent of the original JavaScript `cursor_export.js` file.

 ## Features